-The amount of traffic you need really depends on how accurate you want to be.
-I'm doing A/B splits on landing pages and usually look for 1500 unique visitors per side and 100 leads to stop a test.
+The traffic you need depends on how accurate you want to be.
+I'm doing A/B splits on landing pages and usually look for 1,500 unique visitors per side and 100 leads to stop a test.

-For sales I look for which page hits break even first, but often have a great back end so I use what I learn to add a third weighted pages.
-Still a minimum of 1500 unique visitors (not page views.)
+For sales, I look for which page hits break even first but often has a great back end, so I use what I learn to add third-weighted pages.
+Still a minimum of 1,500 unique visitors (not page views.)

-Statistically you need between 1,500 and 2,500 unique individuals to have about 80% accuracy in your results.
+Statistically, you need between 1,500 and 2,500 unique individuals to achieve 80% accuracy in your results.
 However, traffic quality, source, and many other factors contribute to the results you get.

-Because traffic quality matters, I usually test with just pay-per-click traffic or a fixed set of marketing campaigns.
-This way the majority of visitors I've driven to the site with my own lists.
+Because traffic quality matters, I usually test with pay-per-click traffic or a fixed set of marketing campaigns.
+This way, I've driven most visitors to the site with my lists.

-If you see a strange drop off in your testing, be sure to go over traffic logs looking for changes in source.
-You may need to extend a test if you have a dramatic change, or shorten the test if quality looks strong.
+If you see a strange drop-off in your testing, review traffic logs, looking for changes in the source.
+You may need to extend a test if you have a dramatic change or shorten the test if the quality looks strong.

-Very often instead of just stopping the test, I'll shift traffic based on source because some traffic converts better on one page than the other.
+Very often, instead of just stopping the test, I'll shift traffic based on the source because some traffic converts better on one page than the other.
 This requires some technical support but better tunes your message into those who want to take action.

 © 2008 B2B Website Profits, All rights reserved.